getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 - Are there issue-level filters other than environment?
     - No, all filters are event-based.
 For example, configurations don't exist for alerting only if an issue is X days old, or assigned to Y, or alerted-on-before, etc.
 - What is the difference between Delete, Delete & Discard, and Ignore?
     - Delete - Deleting an issue deletes all data associated with it, and creates a new issue if an event with the same fingerprint happens again.
-Workflow notifications for this new issue behave just like notifications for any new issue.
+Alerts and workflow notifications for this new issue behave just like notifications for any new issue.
     - [Delete & Discard](https://docs.sentry.io/accounts/quotas/#filter-by-issue) - when you delete and discard an issue, all notifications for the issue will stop
     - Ignore - While an issue is ignored, all alerts for that issue are muted.
 You can also ignore an issue until certain conditions are met — for example, "ignore for 30 minutes."
 Keep in mind; **an ignored issue will still count towards your quota.**